The clipboard model loses gear every single year

 Issue jerseys to 25 athletes on a paper roster, hand it to a parent volunteer, and pray.
 By end of season, three jerseys are missing, two were given to the wrong kids, and nobody knows who owes what.

-Equipment management
+Equipment Accountability

 The challenge